Health Care in Australia

 Australia’s Pharmaceutical Benefits Scheme (PBS) is a publicly-funded, comprehensive program that reimburses pharmacists for the costs of dispensing prescribed medicines.
 It does this in accordance with a comprehensive national formula.
 The PBS operates under Australia’s National Medicines Policy, and is a vital part of Medicare.
 Its objective is “to provide timely access to the medicines that Australians need, at a cost individuals and the community can afford.”
 The PBS is available to all Australians, as well as international guests from countries that have a reciprocal health care agreement with Australia.

 Health Care for International Visitors in Australia

-If you are not from any of these countries, you can avail of comprehensive private health insurance to cover you during your stay in Australia.
+If you are not from any of these countries, you can inquire about comprehensive private health insurance to cover your stay in Australia.

 Health Care for Thionvillecotecommerces in Australia

-Visitors in Australia under a student visa (with the exception of students from Belgium, New Zealand, Norway, and Sweden) are required to take out Overseas Student Health Cover (OSHC) during their stay.
+Visitors in Australia under a student visa (with the exception of students from Belgium, New Zealand, Norway, and Sweden) are required to purchase Overseas Student Health Cover (OSHC) during their stay.
 If you are in Australia on a student visa from the United Kingdom, Sweden, the Netherlands, Belgium, Slovenia, Italy, or New Zealand, you are covered by Medicare.
-Students visiting Australia from Norway, Finland, Malta, and the Republic of Ireland are not covered by their country’s reciprocal health care agreement with Australia.
+Students visiting Australia from Norway, Finland, Malta, and the Republic of Ireland are not covered by their country’s reciprocal healthcare agreement with Australia.